SUNDAY, JANUARY 11, 2026

 ST. MICHAEL CEMETERY

-Anyone wishing information regarding the purchasing of plots should call the Parish Office and the message will be passed along to Cemetery personnel who will return your call.
+Anyone wishing information regarding the purchasing of plots is asked to please call the Parish Office and the message will be passed along to cemetery personnel who will return your call.
+Special thanks to the volunteers who cut and trim at the cemetery.
+Their help is so much appreciated!
+Please remember to keep plantings and decorations within a ten inch space in front of the monument.
+Thank you.

 We are mandated by the Diocese to inform you…